LaneAward Console

 5. Contributor Task Templates

-When the selected role is Manufacturing Contributor or Foreman, the console reveals the Add Contributer Tasks panel.
+When the selected role is Manufacturing Contributor or Foreman, the console reveals the Add Contributor Tasks panel.
 This allows the console operator to add reusable task descriptions for that new contributor during account setup.

 These task templates help the contributor later in Time On Tasks, where task descriptions can be found more quickly through fuzzy search inside Workload Setup.